ai-harry/Eva-Personal-AI-Assistant/README.md

-# Harry AI Jarvis Personal AI Assistant
+# Eva Personal AI Assistant
- Harry AI is a versatile and interactive personal AI assistant designed to assist users in various tasks such as managing schedules, retrieving information, and engaging in conversation.
-Built using Python and leveraging powerful AI technologies like OpenAI's GPT-3, Deepgram, and Eleven Labs, Jarvis can transcribe speech to text, generate responses based on context, and even convert text responses into speech.
+ Eva AI is a versatile and interactive personal AI assistant designed to assist users in various tasks such as managing schedules, retrieving information, and engaging in conversation.
+Built using Python and leveraging powerful AI technologies like OpenAI's GPT-3, Deepgram, and Eleven Labs, Eva can transcribe speech to text, generate responses based on context, and even convert text responses into speech.
 ## How it works

 1. :microphone: The user speaks into the microphone